-7. Collaborative Research and Licensing Agreements
+8. Collaborative Research and Licensing Agreements

-The Company has been a party to three separate collaboration agreements with Allergan, Inc. The March 2003 collaboration originally provided for a three-year research term, which was extended by the parties through March 2013.
-Pursuant to the 2003 collaboration agreement, the Company had received an aggregate of \$19.5 million in payments as of March 31, 2013, consisting of an upfront payment, research funding and related fees.
-The Company's two other collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
-Under the glaucoma collaboration, the Company had received an aggregate of \$9.6 million in payments as of March 31, 2013, and is eligible to receive up to an aggregate of \$15 million in additional payments upon the achievement of development and regulatory milestones.
-Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of March 31, 2013, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
-The Company also is eligible to receive royalties on future product sales worldwide, if any, under each of the ongoing collaboration agreements with Allergan.
-The Company recognized research funding and related revenues of \$287,000 and \$264,000 during the three months ended March 31, 2013 and 2012, respectively, from its collaboration agreements with Allergan.
+The Company has been a party to three collaboration agreements with Allergan, Inc. The March 2003 collaboration originally provided for a three-year research term, which had been extended by the parties through March 2013.
+Pursuant to this agreement, the Company had received an aggregate of \$19.5 million in payments, consisting of an upfront payment, research funding and related fees, through the conclusion of the collaboration in March 2013.
+The Company's two ongoing collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
+Under the glaucoma collaboration, the Company had received an aggregate of \$9.9 million in payments as of September 30, 2013, and is eligible to receive up to an aggregate of approximately \$15.5 million in additional payments per product upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of September 30, 2013, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+The Company also is eligible to receive royalties on future product sales worldwide, if any, under each of the two ongoing collaboration agreements with Allergan.
+The Company recognized revenues, consisting of research funding, milestone and related fees, from its collaboration agreements with Allergan of \$15,000 and \$559,000 during the three and nine months ended September 30, 2012, respectively.

 In March 2009, the Company entered into a collaboration agreement with Meiji Seika Pharma Co., Ltd. ("Meiji Seika Pharma").
 In July 2012, the Company and Meiji Seika Pharma jointly decided to discontinue the development program that was being pursued under the collaboration, and the collaboration agreement was terminated pursuant to its terms.
 Under the collaboration agreement, the Company had received \$3 million in non-refundable license fees as well as payments for the reimbursement of development costs that it had incurred during the collaboration.
 Payments received from Meiji Seika Pharma were deferred and recognized as revenues using a contingency-adjusted performance model over the estimated period of the Company's performance.
 Upon the termination of this collaboration agreement and the end of the Company's related performance obligations, the Company recorded as revenue all of the remaining deferred revenue from this collaboration during the third quarter of 2012.
-The Company recognized revenues relating to this collaboration of \$112,000 during the three months ended March 31, 2012.
+The Company recognized revenues relating to this collaboration of \$3.0 million and \$3.2 million during the three and nine months ended September 30, 2012, respectively.

-8. Commitments and Contingencies
+9. Commitments and Contingencies

 The Company has entered into agreements with contract research organizations and other external service providers primarily for services in connection with the development of its product candidates.
-The Company was contractually obligated for up to approximately \$15.9 million of future services under these agreements as of March 31, 2013.
+The Company was contractually obligated for up to approximately \$12.8 million of future services under these agreements as of September 30, 2013.
 The nature of the work being conducted under the Company's agreements with contract research organizations is such that, in most cases, the services may be stopped with short notice.
 In such event, the Company would not be liable for the full amount of the contract.
 The Company's actual contractual obligations may vary depending upon several factors, including the progress and results of the underlying studies.